Menu

 The first and most important is to handle the mental issues that can arise from job insecurity.
 Most specifically, the anxiety.
 Anxiety is real, even if the reasons for it are irrational, and acknowledging that is the first step to fighting it.

-Perhaps the biggest step you can take with anxiety is identifying what is and isn’t in your power to control and learning to let go of (or plan for) the things you can’t control by taking more control of the things you do.
+Perhaps the biggest step you can take with anxiety is identifying what is and isn’t in your power to control and to learn to let go of (or plan for) the things you can’t control by taking more control of the things you do.

 Of course, we’re only giving you the barest overview here; you can read more detailed information here and talk to specialists if you can’t manage it yourself.